developertester786/Shopify-App/README.md

 # Shopify-App
 This shopify app is created in laravel framework.
+In this app a quotation form created in shopify page is when submitted get the entry saved in the laravel database.
+Admin can see the list of all quotes.
+He can send him the payment link to pay for particular service (to customize his images).
+When user pay for the service admin will upload the customized pictures, user will get notification.
+He will login to his website and can download the customized pictures.